 What Could Be Improved for This Plugin

 There are some compatibility issues and it does have trouble pulling comments from Facebook or it’s slow in some cases.
 There’s also the issue where it doesn’t give an option to reply back to the same posting when pulling comments from Facebook.
-In other cases, you may have to modify the code to take out some fields that commenters might use, such as website.
+In other cases, you may have to modify the code to take out some fields that commenters might use, such as building a website.
 If you don’t want spam in your comments, you’ll need to go into the code in order to stop MailChimp from supplying this field to comments.

 Consistently Updated and Upgraded

-One of the great things about this plugin is the attention of the developers.
+One of the great things about this plugin is the attention of the website developers.
 They have recognized issues with their UI and other problems with recent patches to the plugin and updates that users can install quickly through WordPress.
 The whole process is quite simple, and the support forums are responded to every day.
 However, as of right now, MailChimp doesn’t have any phone support or 24/7 support options, but the plugin is free and works so how much can you expect?

 You should install this plugin if you want to quickly post to social media sites like Twitter and Facebook while also allowing comments to be pulled from these sites onto your blog.